Swift Modules and Imports

 Insights

-Swift extensions provide a flexible way to enhance existing types without inheritance or modifying their source.
-By leveraging extensions, developers can create cleaner, more modular, and reusable code.
+Swift extensions provide a flexible way to enhance existing types without inheritance or modifying the source code.
+By using extensions thoughtfully, developers can create modular, reusable, and maintainable code.

 Key Takeaways